 What can you do to give yourself a leg up in your divorce case?
 Are there any simple actions that you can take to benefit yourself and your family?
-What if I told you that the answer to these questions was not as important as the answer to another simple question.
+What if I told you that the answer to these questions was not as crucial as another simple question.
 That question has more to do with avoiding mistakes than it does with you having to do anything in particular.
 To that point, I want to ask and then answer this question: what problems are out there in the world that is avoidable and can lead to your achieving a great deal of success in your Texas divorce?

-Find an attorney (a good one) to represent you
+Find an attorney (a good one) to represent you.

 First things first.
 You do not need to be represented by an attorney to get divorced in Texas.
 People just like you file for divorce every day in our state without an attorney and get divorced with no problem.
-You can find how-to-guides on the internet without any problem.
-I bet if you go to our website's search bar and type in "pro se divorce" you will find a guide on how to file your divorce in Texas.
+You can find how-to guides on the internet without any problem.
+I bet if you go to our website's search bar and type in "pro se divorce," you will find a guide on how to file your divorce in Texas.
 People will tell you that you will save money by doing it yourself.
 People will tell you that it's not that tough.
 As with most things in life, however, the devil is in the details.

 The simple truth is that we are all busy.
 We all have priorities that don't necessarily align with sitting in front of a computer for hours at a time and learning how to get a divorce.
 Think about your job.
 Could you explain to me in fifteen minutes how to do every part of your job?
 No chance at all that you could, I'm willing to bet.
 The same thing can be said of a divorce.
 There's no way that you could plop down on the couch and figure out how to file your divorce, provide notice to your spouse, negotiate a settlement, draft a divorce decree and then file all the appropriate paperwork without any hiccups.
 You may be able to do it, but the odds are decent that you will make a mistake along the way.
-Mistakes cost time and they cost money.
+Mistakes cost time, and they cost money.

-Take your case as it comes and don’t get stuck in the mud
+Take your case as it comes, and don't get stuck in the mud.

-Listen to your attorney and heed their advice
+Listen to your attorney and heed their advice.

 You have hired a family law attorney for a reason.
 It's not to have someone you know who has to listen to your problems, although your attorney will do this.
-It's not to have someone to complain to about your spouse, again, your attorney will do this for you if you want.
-The attorney is there to advise you of the relevant laws and circumstances of your case in order so that you may make good decisions about yourself, your children and your finances.
+It's not to have someone to complain to about your spouse; again, your attorney will do this for you if you want.
+The attorney is there to advise you of the relevant laws and circumstances of your case in order so that you may make good decisions about yourself, your children, and your finances.

 Finally, your friends are great supporters during a divorce.
 Lean on them to be sounding boards for a lot of issues.
 However, do not expect your friends to give you legal advice.
 They may want to.
 They may have gone through their divorce.
 Do not expect that they are going to be able to guide you from a legal standpoint.
 Rely on your attorney for legal guidance and your friends as support figures on a personal level.
-You can accept their advice with grace, but do not attempt to blend friendly advice and legal advice.
-Keep these two areas of your life separate and you can avoid a huge mistake many people make in the area of divorce.
+You can accept their advice with grace but do not attempt to blend friendly advice and legal advice.
+Keep these two areas of your life separate, and you can avoid a huge mistake many people make in the area of divorce.

 More advice on divorce in tomorrow's blog post